shoutem/shoutem.github.io/_posts/1-1-4-Shortcut.md

 # Creating Shortcut
 <hr />

-Entry points of extensions are defined by shortcuts, which usually specify which screen will be opened first.
+Entrance to the extension from application is defined by shortcuts, which most often specify the screen which will be opened first.
 Extensions can expose more shortcuts.
 You can see it as a starting point of some extension unit, e.g. feature - functional unit of your extension.
+Functional unit of the extension we're creating in this tutorial, allows admins to insert restaurants they want to show to the users of their application.
 Let's now create a shortcut.

 ```ShellSession
 $ shoutem shortcut create openRestaurantsList